yuanzhongqiao/Seeker-DeepSeek-R1/README.md

 ---

 Experience the future of AI-assisted coding with Seeker.
-Unlock the full potential of DeepSeek-R1 models, privately and efficiently, right in your editor.
+Unlock the full potential of DeepSeek-R1 models, privately and efficiently, right on your machine.